Okay, people who know me know I often have players that I have Irrational Good Feelings™ about.

 This is different from being early and right on a young prospect, or being flat wrong about a player.
 We’re talking about high hopes for someone out of proportion to what you and most reasonable people see.

-Some key signs you might have an Irrational Good Feeling™ (IGF) player are:
+Some key symptoms you might have an Irrational Good Feeling™ (IGF) player are:

 You regularly use the phrase “if he can just fix X, then he’ll stick in the league” or “if he can just be consistent at Y”.